Two phones, two years: How North and South Korea reconnected

 The news came as a welcome surprise to South Korea, whose President has long called for dialogue with the North.

 The South has been calling the North every day at 9 a.m. and 4 p.m. since communications ceased in February 2016 -- and never getting an answer.
-The same phone was used to receive today's calls.
+The same phone was used to receive the calls today and yesterday.

 "The restoration of the communication channels means a lot," said Yoon Young-chan, the South Korean presidential press secretary.
 He said he hoped it would lead to North-South contact being made "on a regular basis."